Skip to main content

 In a typical phylogenomic workflow, you may want to filter problematic alignments before running a phylogenetic analysis.
 This feature provides multiple ways to filter alignments.

-1. Minimal alignment length
+1. Min or max alignment length

 2. Data matrix completeness